Fixed Versus Variable Rate Simulation: The Winner Is … Monday Morning Interest Rate Update (December 2, 2013)

 The Bottom Line: If you can tell me what will happen to mortgage rates over the next five years, I can tell you with certainty whether a fixed or variable rate will save you money.
 If not, we can only make our best educated guess about what the future will bring.
 If our rates roughly follow the simulated path outlined above, today’s variable rate would prove the better option over the next five years … assuming that you can sleep at night.

-David Larock is an independent full-time mortgage agent and industry insider.
+David Larock is an independent full-time mortgage broker and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.